 The minority Kurd population in Qamishly treats the majority non-Kurd population poorly.
 They are trying to impose their will on everyone by force.
 They pretty much have the Hasaka governorate under their control and those that oppose them are usually driven out of their homes.
-They are monopolizing everything for themselves trying to maintain self-Governance.
+They are monopolizing everything for themselves trying to maintain self-governance.
 They are placing unqualified people in positions of power, there is no law whatsoever to control the area.
 They are willing to take anyone who agrees to fight with them, even if they are criminals they get them out of jail immediately so that they can grow their army.
 PKK fighters were brought into Syria from the Qandil Mountains in Turkey and made managers and heads of institutions in the Hasaka governorate.
 They are very authoritative and Syrians fear them.
 Kurds differentiate and provide better treatment to the Yazidi and Kurds that are displaced in Syrian than the Syrian Arabs.
-All passages from Turkey and North Iraq are under Kurdish control.
+All passages from Turkey and Northern Iraq are under Kurdish control.

 The Syrian government condemns separatist Kurdish ambitions and vows to keep Syria united as one country.

 Lately, Kurds have been more vocal about their desire to create a federation.
-The areas they want to claim are Al-Malkiya to Efrin, the entire border line with Turkey including Al-Malkiya, Qamishli, Hassaka, Ein Arab, Al-bab, Efrin, in addition to the rural villages.
+The areas they want to claim are Al-Malkiya to Efrin, the entire borderline with Turkey including Al-Malkiya, Qamishli, Hassaka, Ein Arab, Al-bab, Efrin, in addition to the rural villages.
 They have also mentioned that if they are able to liberate Al Raqqah they will add that to their federation.
 As can be seen in their SDF insignia.
 The USA’s support to the SDF as was mentioned in more detail in the first article which can be read here. has had a negative impact on Syrians and infringed on their sovereignty.
-USA is preparing to build a second military base in Syria at Tel-Baidar.
+The USA is preparing to build a second military base in Syria at Tel-Baidar.

 SDF soldiers (source: Wikipedia)